youngmanalive/Binary-Search-Tree/README.md

 end
 ```

 Peachy.
 But let's say we want to find a node?
 We'll start with our target value and compare a starting node.
 If the value is less than node, we'll move on to the node's left.
-If the value is greater, than we'll move onto the node's right.
-If our value is equal to the node, bingo - we've found it.
+If the value is greater, then we'll move onto the node's right.
+If our value is equal to the current node's value, bingo - we've found it.
 If we attempt to move to a nil node, we'll know our value is not in the tree.

 ```ruby
 def find(value, tree_node = @root)